 Yes.
 Lockers are available at the entrance.
 Large bags and backpacks should be stored before entry as some passages are narrow.

-FTC Disclosure: This post contains affiliate links.
+This post contains affiliate links.
 If you book through our Klook link or use code ADAMANDLINDSKLOOK, we earn a small commission at no extra cost to you.
 We only recommend products and services we actually use.
 All opinions are our own.